sgzmd/blog/content/posts/korean-digital-ecosystem-part-ii-welcome-to-galapagos.md

 ActiveX turned out to be extremely convenient for both.

+{{% sidenote title="ActiveX" %}}
-*(If the mere mention of ActiveX made you shudder, congratulations: your security instincts are functioning normally.
+If the mere mention of ActiveX made you shudder, congratulations: your security instincts are functioning normally.
 For everyone lucky enough not to remember it, ActiveX was Microsoft's mechanism for letting websites run native Windows components with privileges far beyond what we would now consider remotely sane for web content.
 Which, naturally, made it extremely useful for exactly this sort of thing.
-But I digress.)*
+But I digress.
+{{% /sidenote %}}

 Then additional security mechanisms accumulated around the transaction: